-We process DNA samples, pure and impure PCR products to achieve possible results with
+We process Culture, DNA samples, PCR products to achieve possible results with

 the shortest turnaround time.The results of our 18s rRNA sequencing include: